tpetersonkth/tpetersonkth.github.io/_unpublishedPosts/HTB-Magic-Writeup.md

 [...]
 {% endhighlight %}

 Unfortunately, the `mysql` command does not exist on the target host.
 As such, we can not use this binary for database connections and executions of arbitrary SQL queries.
 However, since the `mysqldump` binary exists, we can dump the entire database and look for sensitive information in the dump.
 We can use the `--databases`, `-u` and `-p` flags to instruct the binary to dump the database named "Magic" with the credentials we found earlier.
 In the output of the command, we can see a row of the `Login` table which contains the username "admin" and password "Th3s3usW4sK1ng".
-At this point, we have acquired two potential usernames and two passwords.
+At this point, we have acquired two usernames and two passwords.

 {% highlight none linenos %}
 www-data@ubuntu:/var/www/Magic/images/uploads$ @@cat /etc/passwd | grep "theseus:"@@